 This information gathering can take time, of course, but mothers who dedicate at least a little time to research may find out about programs that can provide a remarkable amount of financial assistance.

 Our website may also help.
 We’ve pulled together a number of tools that can help you to find out about scholarships, grants and other forms of free money, and we can also help you to sign up for loans, should you find that you don’t qualify for these grant programs.
 We can help you to gather information, and we can even help you to apply for the programs that are right for you.
-Please browse our website to see all of the tools that are available to you, and please contact us directly if there’s anything we can do to help.
+Please browse our website to see all of the tools that are available to you.